-What is Campfire?
+What are Campfire Podcasts about?

-Campfire has been developed by the Primary Producer Knowledge Network (PPKN) and provides an engaging, solution-focused community for farmers to proactively improve their systems of work in support of mentally healthy workplaces.
+Campfire podcasts provide engaging, solution-focused stories and information for farmers to proactively improve their systems of work and build mentally healthy workplaces.

-Listen to our Campfire Conversations podcast series with topic and farming experts on a wide range of issues that impact your workplace.
-Hear action-oriented, solutionfocused stories that address relevant work related risk factors.
+Listen to our Campfire podcast series with topic and farming experts on a wide range of issues that impact your workplace.